 Powerful to Pitiful

 How could such a powerful guy wind up in such a pitiful place?
 Does God get angry and correct him?
 No, God gets to the root of the matter.
 Elijah just had an incredible battle.
-It’s worth the read 1 Kings 18:20-40 gotten worn down and needed rest.
+It’s worth reading 1 Kings 18:20-40, which got worn down and needed rest.
 We need some recovery time when God uses us in such a demanding way.
 We can see the honesty of such a powerful man at a low and how he needed rest and restoration.
 Persistent negative thoughts are red flags.
-When they come, it’s important to find out why they are coming.
+When they come, it’s essential to find out why they are coming.
 Have we been taking care of our basic needs?
 Powerhouse Elijah needed rest, sleep, and nourishment.
 Let’s not take pride in thinking we can neglect our physical and emotional health just because God uses us.

 1 Kings 19:5